openstack-archive/solar/doc/events.md

 both ansible and puppet is able to know if there were any changes

 2. failed, error
-error - corresponds to problems in infrastructure, and probably cant be remediated in any way failed - process of configuring resource failed
+error - corresponds to problems in infrastructure, and probably can't be remediated in any way failed - process of configuring resource failed
 Does it make sense to create such separation?